cleytonshelton/ASE_456_Individual_Project/docs/presentation.md

 - Moved around a lot in the past year, so I haven't unpacked many boxes
 - Moving again in May to Louisville, so no point to unpack
-- Needed a good way to track whats in each box without having to write all over each one
+- Needed a good way to track whats in each box without having to write all over each one (more than i have already)

 ---